Central Coast Sydney Australia - Central Coast accommodation, attractions, dining, events & area information guide

 Attractions

 Avoca Beach stretches between two dominating rocky headlands.
 While the surf varies from one end to the other to suit the novice or more experienced surfer, it is also ideal for fishing and recreational swimming for all ages.
+Avoca Beach also features an ocean rock pool near the Surf Life Saving Club, perfect for young children.

-Avoca Lake , situated behind the beach, is a peaceful recreational still-water retreat with pleasant walks and picnic areas.
+Avoca Lake, situated behind the beach, is a peaceful recreational still-water retreat with pleasant walks and picnic areas.

-Cockrone Lagoon and MacMasters Beach, with popular family spots, reach inland from dense hinterlands to the coast almost reaching the beach.
+Cockrone Lagoon and Macmasters Beach, with popular family spots, reach inland from dense hinterlands to the coast almost reaching the beach.

 Copacabana Beach just a few kilometres south of Avoca is another popular patrolled surfing and holiday beach.

 Captain Cook Lookout is one of the best on the coast with excellent views south, and north beyond Avoca Beach.
-It can be accessed by following the beachfront road up to the steep headland known as First point.
+It can be accessed by following the beachfront road up to the steep headland known as First Point.
 This area was first documented by Captain Cook in 1770, when he found the coastline from off-shore was distinguished by three prominent headlands.
-He imaginatively named them First Point, Second Point (Mourawaring Point at the Southern end of MacMasters Beach), and Third Point (Bombi Point south of Little Beach).
+He imaginatively named them First Point, Second Point (Mourawaring Point at the Southern end of Macmasters Beach), and Third Point (Bombi Point south of Little Beach).

 Avoca Art Gallery is situated along Avoca Drive on the way to Kincumber.